OfficeDev/open-xml-docs/docs/word/how-to-retrieve-application-property-values-from-a-word-processing-document.md

 ***

-Given the reference to the **WordProcessingDocument** object, you can retrieve a reference to the **ExtendedFilePropertiesPart** property of the document.
+Given the reference to the <xref:DocumentFormat.OpenXml.Packaging.WordprocessingDocument> object, you can retrieve a reference to the **ExtendedFilePropertiesPart** property of the document.
 This object provides its own properties, each of which exposes one of the application document properties.

 ### [C#](#tab/cs-1)
 ```csharp